jamesstidard/mzo/docs/docs/uninstall.md

 configurations).

 ## Removing the Application
-Removing the binary depends on which method you used to initally install the application:
+Removing the binary depends on which method you used to initially install the application:

 ```bash